Lamotrigine

 • If you forget to take your dose, take it as soon as you remember; don't take double the dose.

-• If you are taking lamotrigine once every other day, take your missed dose as soon as you remember, as long as it is at least 12 hours before the next dose is due.
+• If you're taking lamotrigine once every other day, take your missed dose as soon as you remember, as long as it's 12 hours or more before the next dose is due.

-• If you are taking lamotrigine once a day, take your missed dose as soon as you remember, if it is at least 12 hours before the next dose is due.
+• If you're taking lamotrigine once a day, take your missed dose as soon as you remember, if it's 12 hours or more before the next dose is due.

-• If you are taking lamotrigine twice a day, take it as soon as you remember if it is within 4 hours of when your dose was due.
-But, if it is more than 4 hours since the dose was due, just take the next dose at the right time.
-Don't take double the dose
+• If you're taking lamotrigine twice a day, take it as soon as you remember but if it's more than 4 hours since the dose was due, just take the next dose at the usual time.
+Don't take double the dose.

-• Keep taking lamotrigine every day (see tips to help you remember to take your medicines regularly.
+• Keep taking lamotrigine every day.
 It may take a few weeks before you notice the full benefits of lamotrigine.
-Do not stop taking lamotrigine suddenly, especially if you are taking it for epilepsy.
-Talk to your doctor or nurse before stopping.

 Like all medicines, lamotrigine can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.